A Bit of Alaska History

-In 1784 the first Permanent Russian settlement was established on Kodiak Island.
+In 1784 the Russians first settled Kodiak Island.
 The Russians established many more permanent settlements and trading posts over the next decade.

-In the late 1700’s Spain also tried to establish Alaska and the Pacific Northwest as colonies.
+Later, in the late 1700s, Spain also tried to establish Alaska and the Pacific Northwest as colonies.
 They explored much of the coastline, but the Spanish were a bit overextended at that period and were unsuccessful.
-The British, including Captain James Cook, also explored the Alaska coastline.
+Meanwhile, the British, including Captain James Cook, also explored the Alaska coastline.

 On April 9, 1867 Russia sold Alaska to the United States for $7,200,000.
-Alaska was turning out to be poor investment for Russia (I bet they regretted it later when first gold and then oil were discovered), Russia was hurting for cash, and they sure didn’t want to sell it to the British.
+Alaska was a poor investment for Russia (I bet they regretted it later when first gold and then oil were discovered), Russia was hurting for cash, and they sure didn’t want to sell it to the British.
 The purchase became known as Seward’s Folly, Seward being the Secretary of state who pushed for the purchase of Alaska.
-People in the U.S. also thought Alaska was a worthless frozen wasteland.
+Accordingly to people in the U.S., Alaska was a worthless frozen wasteland.

-In 1899 gold was discovered near Nome and Americans flooded northward into the territory and Seward’s naysayers had to eat their words.
+In 1899 discovered gold near Nome, and Americans flooded northward into the territory.
+Seward’s naysayers had to eat their words.
 The city of Fairbanks began as a gold prospecting town.
 In the early 1900’s Alaska expanded its commercial interests to timber and fishing.